The best sectional sofas of 2022 and how to pick them

 Here’s our list of the best sectionals you can get right now – broken down by category.

-- Best Sectional Couch Covers to customize and renew your sofa
+- Best Sectional Couch Covers to customise and renew your sofa

-Best Overall Sectional : IKEA Vimle Sectional Sofa
+Best overall sectional: IKEA Vimle Sectional Sofa (aka Finnala)

 It’s no secret that we love IKEA products.
 In fact, we make products to hack their sofas.